kritikhanna/kritikhanna.github.io/_pages/publications.md

 <a href="[https://kritikhanna.github.io/KritiKhanna_Credit%20Enforcement.pdf](https://kritikhanna.github.io/ContractEnforcement-GE/)" target="_blank"><b> Model Code </b>

  <b> Targeting Winners: Firm Growth, Resource Allocation, and Aggregate Effects of India’s PLI Scheme </b> with Priyam Verma  <br />
 This paper evaluates India’s Production-Linked Incentive (PLI) scheme as a targeted industrial policy intervention.
 We first implement a difference-in-differences strategy using CMIE Prowess data to estimate the short-run causal effects of PLI eligibility on firm-level outcomes including sales, profits, exports, investment, employment, and input use, as well as potential spillovers on non-PLI firms through market competition and supply linkages.
-These empirical results inform a dynamic heterogeneous-firms model where firms differ in productivity and make endogenous entry and exit decisions under policyinduced distortions.
-In the model, the PLI operates as a targeted production subsidy that advantages higher-productivity firms and reshapes the stationary distribution of firm size and productivity.
+These empirical results inform a dynamic heterogeneous-firms model in which firms differ in productivity and make endogenous entry and exit decisions under policy induced distortions.
+In the model, the PLI operates as a targeted production subsidy based on observable eligibility criteria that are imperfectly correlated with underlying firm productivity, thereby reshaping the stationary distribution of firm size and productivity.
 We calibrate the model to observed firm dynamics and size dispersion in the Indian manufacturing sector to quantify the aggregate and distributional consequences of “picking winners,” including its effects on efficiency, reallocation, and welfare.

 <b> The 2020 Labor Code Reform and Resource Allocation in India: Firm Adjustment under Relaxed Employment Protection Thresholds </b> with Shreya Kapoor <br />
 This project investigates how easing India’s employment protection thresholds affects firm behaviour and